Hayao0819/FasBashLib/README.md

 ## Special thanks

+FasBashLib is composed of these projects.
+Deepest thanks to their contributors!

 - [ko1nksm/readlinkf](https://github.com/ko1nksm/readlinkf) - The functions in `Readlink.sh` are taken from this repository.
 - [reconquest/shdoc](https://github.com/reconquest/shdoc) - Script to generate documentation from source code
 - [Zuzzuc/Bash-minifier](https://github.com/Zuzzuc/Bash-minifier) - Script used to minify bash scripts
+- [mvdan/sh](https://github.com/mvdan/sh) - `Build-Single.sh` formats the generated scruples using shfmt.
 - [ShellShoccar-jpn/Parsrs](https://github.com/ShellShoccar-jpn/Parsrs) - Simple parsers written in POSIX shell (for `Parsrs`)
 - [watasuke102/MIT-SUSHI-WARE](https://github.com/watasuke102/mit-sushi-ware) - MIT-derived license that only wants copyright notice and sushi